The NINDS Landis Award for Outstanding Mentorship by an NINDS Investigator

 • investing in their mentee's scientific and professional development and career progress, regardless of their ultimate career interest;

-• contributing to excellence in research training environments and strengthening the research enterprise by inclusion of people from diverse backgrounds both in their own research environment and more broadly (such as at the institutional, scientific society, and/or national level); and
+• contributing to excellence in research training environments and strengthening the research enterprise by inclusion of people from wide-ranging backgrounds both in their own research environment and more broadly (such as at the institutional, scientific society, and/or national level); and

 • challenging mentees to achieve their full scientific potential, which includes the completion of significant research projects and meaningful contributions to the biomedical research community.